santhoshunt/n-no-of-message-sender/README.md

 # n-no-of-message-sender
 # this program will type n number of messages and send them ... used to irritate others
 # after executing the python program you need to open the messager site(whatsapp, facebook , instagram etc..) within the time you given
-# please give atleast 5-7 seconds
+# please give atleast 5-7 seconds in the program and you have to wait correspondingly
+# Don't use this to irritate others!